 8. Sign & verify your California lien

 Finally, you must sign your mechanics lien claim, and “verify” it.
 While a California mechanics lien must be signed and “verified,” there is not an independent requirement that requires claimants to notarize a California mechanics lien.
 Confusion arises because the mechanic’s lien statute requires verification, but a “verification” requirement is not the same as a “notarization” requirement.

 A verification is simply a statement by the claimant verifying that the matters within the claim are true and correct, all done subject to the perjury laws of the state.
 A notarization or acknowledgment, on the other hand, is not a verification of the facts but instead an acknowledgment as to the signature on the document.
 When a document is notarized it is self-proving in court as to the signatures.
 In other words, it proves that the signatures are the actual signatures of the claimant.

 California mechanic liens do not need to be notarized, but you must sign it under a “verification statement,” which is a statement whereby you verify the facts alleged to be true.

 Once you get through these 8 steps, you’ll have a completed mechanics lien form ready to go.
 But you’re not done yet.
 Your next step – even before filing – is to get a copy sent for delivery to the property owner.

-Video Summary of Step 2 & 3: Serving and Filing Your California Mechanics Lien
+Watch the video: Serving and Filing Your California Mechanics Lien

 Step 2: Deliver Your Lien To the Property Owner